laraadeboye/Steghub-Devops-Cloud-Engineer/ANSIBLE-CONFIG-DYNAMIC/ansible-dynamic-and-community-roles.md

 ## Conclusion

-We explored ansible dynamic assignments and applied it in configuring two load balancers for our web app.
+We explored ansible dynamic assignments, manual roles and community roles.
+We also applied it in configuring two load balancers for our web app.